-A person may not be liable only for his own income or loss but he may also be liable for the income or loss of other persons e.g. agent of a non-resident, guardian of minor or lunatic etc. In such cases, the person responsible for the assessment of income of such person is called representative assesses.
-Such person is deemed to be an assessee.
+A person may be liable not only for the assessment of tax on his own income or loss, but also for the income or loss of others, such as an agent of a non-resident, a guardian of a minor or a lunatic, and so on.
+In such instances, the person responsible for tax on such person’s income is known as a representative assesses.
+Such an individual is deemed an assessee.

-A person is deemed to be an assessee-in-default if he fails to fulfill his statutory obligations.
-In case of an employer paying salary or a person who is paying interest, it is their duty to deduct tax at source and deposit the amount of tax so collected in Government treasury.
-If he fails to deduct tax at source or deducts tax but does not deposit it in the treasury, he is known as assessee-in-default.
+Furthermore, it is the responsibility of an employer paying a salary or a person paying interest to deduct tax at the source and deposit the amount of tax collected in the government treasury.
+He is regarded as an assessee-in-default if he fails to deduct tax at source or deducts tax but does not deposit it in the treasury.